Skip to Content

 corneal degeneration (band keratopathy), or vision

-The incidence of eye disease is 2 to 34 out of 100 children who have JIA.footnote 1 Eye disease associated with JIA often has no
+The incidence of eye disease is 2 to 34 out of 100 children who have JIA.footnote 1 It is most common in oligoarticular and RF-negative polyarticular forms of the disease.
+Eye disease associated with JIA often has no

 symptoms, although blurred vision may be an early sign.
 To prevent eye problems